nscardina/web102_prework/README.md

 The following **required** functionality is completed:

-* [ X ] The introduction section explains the background of the company and how many games remain unfunded.
+* [X] The introduction section explains the background of the company and how many games remain unfunded.
-* [ X ] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
+* [X] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
-* [ X ] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
+* [X] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
-* [ X ] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.
+* [X] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.

 The following **optional** features are implemented:

-* [ X ] A search field next to the three buttons has been implemented.
+* [X] A search field next to the three buttons has been implemented.
 When the user enters a search term in the field, it will display all the games that have that search term occurring in their name or description.
 The search is case-insensitive.

 ## Video Walkthrough